 - Facebook Messenger

-- and a “More” option that uses iOS' built-in sharing options like email and AirDrop.
+- More, which uses iOS' built-in sharing options like email and AirDrop

 - Facebook Messenger

-As with the mobile app, each of these sharing options behaves a little differently.
-The biggest difference with the desktop sharing options is with the last two: Copy Embed Code and Copy Spotify URI.
+Similar to the mobile app, each of these sharing options works slightly differently.
+The most noticeable difference with the desktop sharing options is with the last two: Copy Embed Code and Copy Spotify URL.

-Copying the embed code lets you paste a chunk of HTML into a web page, or sometimes a social media site like Facebook.
-Doing so adds a self-contained Spotify web player to a web page that is pre-populated to play the playlist you are sharing.
-With the Spotify URI, you’re copying a smaller chunk of code, kind of like a web address or URL, but one that only works within the Spotify mobile or desktop apps.
-You could send someone a Spotify URI via email if you knew they had one of the apps on their device, but otherwise, the regular Playlist Link is a safer bet.
+Step 1: Copying the embed code allows you to paste a chunk of HTML into a web page or sometimes a social media site like Facebook.
+Doing so adds a self-contained Spotify web player to a pre-populated web page to play the playlist you are sharing.
+With the Spotify URL, you’re copying a smaller chunk of code, kind of like a web address or URL, but one that only works within the Spotify mobile or desktop apps.
+You could send someone a Spotify URL via email if you knew they had one of the apps on their device, but otherwise, the regular playlist link is a safer bet.